University Handbook, Section B:

 B51 Engineering Experiment Station.
 The research division of the College of Engineering, the Engineering Experiment Station is staffed from faculty of that college.
 (Discussed under Research, G40.)
 In addition to a legislative appropriation, the Station receives major research support under grants and contracts from state and federal agencies and from industry.

 B60 This division is responsible for administering a variety of credit and non-credit outreach programs for K-State through its four major sections: Academic Outreach, Conferences, Administrative Systems, and Planning and Resource Development.
-(Discussed under Division of Continuing Education, H20-26.)
+(Discussed under Global Campus, H20-26.)

 B61 The subject matter specialists in K-State Research and Extension Service hold appointments in the academic departments of the College of Agriculture, College of Veterinary Medicine, College of Human Ecology, and College of Engineering, with the exception that subject matter specialists in 4-H and Youth, Community Development, Extension Information, and Radio, Television, and Film hold appointments in administrative units of the K-State Research and Extension Service.
 A federal-state-county system of extension exists in every Kansas county.
 (Discussed under K-State Research and Extension Service, H1-6.)